iarxm/csim-man/index.md

     in advance of both The Games and The Real.
 We will define this as constructing.
 The goal is to facilitate the type of experiences which accelerate technical and strategic development.
+Such experiences may include an inspiration towards questioning,
-Such experiences could be a mere questioning of what was previously thought of as a necessary limitation.
+    of what was previously thought of as a necessary limitation.

+"This would be most correctly called true falsehood-ignorance in the soul of someone who has been told a falsehood.
+Falsehood in words is a kind of imitation of this affection in the soul, an image of it that comes into being after it and is not a pure falsehood."

 1. TOC
 {:toc}